What’s Up?

 Gular panting or gular fluttering is a thermo-regulatory mechanism by which cormorants and (I think…) several other bird families cool down on hot days.
 It is similar to your dog panting on a hot summer afternoon.

+This image was created on the same afternoon at La Jolla with the hand held Canon EF 100-400mm f/4.5-5.6L IS II USM lens (at 340mm) with the mega mega pixel Canon EOS 5DS R. ISO 800.
+Evaluative metering +1/3 stop: 1/400 sec. at f/5.6.
 Three AF points up and one to the left of the center AF point/AI Servo Expand/Shutter Button AF as framed was active at the moment of exposure (as is always best when hand holding).
 The selected AF point was on the base of the bird’s beak.
 Click on the image to see a larger version.
+Image #2: Brandt’s Cormorant displayingYour browser does not support iFrame. |

 Sometimes You Win, Sometimes You Lose…

 While my primary reason for visiting San Diego was to explore the possibility of undergoing green light laser prostate surgery–now scheduled for this coming Thursday, March 24, I figured that there would be excellent chances to photograph both Double-crested and Brandt’s Cormorants in their spectacular breeding plumages.
 There have been only one or two of the former species at their usual location, and they have been looking rather plain.
 There had been and still are lots of Brandt’s around but again, none in their spectacular breeding plumage… Last Thursday afternoon I discovered several pairs of nesting Brandt’s Cormorants.
 Each bird sported their amazing azure blue gular sacs and their spiffy white head plumes.
 And best of all, many of the birds spent a good portion of their time displaying.
 I returned with Pat Sparkman on Thursday afternoon.
 We were blessed with mixed clouds and a bit of sun.
-The photography was so amazingly good and so easy that we both felt a bit guilty. πŸ™‚
+The photography was so amazingly good and so easy that we both felt a bit guilty. π

 This image was created on the same afternoon at La Jolla with the hand held Canon EF 100-400mm f/4.5-5.6L IS II USM lens and the Canon Extender EF 1.4X III (at 560mm) with the mega mega pixel Canon EOS 5DS R. ISO 1000.
 Evaluative metering at zero: 1/125 sec. at f/9.
+Center AF point (by necessity)/AI Servo Expand/Shutter Button AF as framed was active at the moment of exposure (as is always best when hand holding).
+The selected AF point was on the gular sac forward of the eye.
+Click on the image to see a larger version.
+Image #3: Brandt’s Cormorant displaying tightYour browser does not support iFrame. |

 Too Good to Be True?